SOFIE-project/Privacy-and-Data-Sovereignty/README.md

 This this sub-component includes libraries that can be used by an external client application in order to access a platform using the PDS component.

 #### PDS blockchain agent
-Similarly to the [IAA component](https://github.com/SOFIE-project/IAA), this sub-component includes a blockchain agent entity that mediates the communication between the authorisation server (see next), the authorisation delegation smart contract, and the Hyperledger Indy pool
+This module is used for verifying VCs

 #### Authorization server
 This entity is an enhanced version of the [OAuth2 php server](https://github.com/bshaffer/oauth2-server-php).
-It supports verfiable credentials and access control delegation.
+It supports verifiable credentials and access control delegation.

 #### Setup script
 The setup script creates configurations that can be used for testing with Hyperledger Indy docker-based testing pool